Subsections of CrowdStrike Cloud Security

 template-crowdstrike-enable-integrations

-- Update the follwoing parameters as needed:
+- Update the following parameters as needed:

 -